FronkonGames/Dawn-Of-The-Cards/content/article/making_a_3d_card_in_blender.md

 ---
-title: "Making a 3D card in Blender 🃏"
+title: "Making A 3D Card In Blender 🃏"
 date: 2022-09-24

 categories: ['Devblog']